drdraze/coding_interview/README.md

-##### Task: Given a list of strings, group them in groups of Caesar-equivalence.
+##### Task: Given a list of strings, group them in groups of xor cipher equivalence.

-Two strings are Caesar-equivalent if they are a Caesar encryption of each other.
-Caesar encryption is one of the simplest encryption techniques where each letter is replaced by a letter some fixed shift down the alphabet.
-E.g., a shift of 3: A --> D, L --> O, Y --> B; a shift of -1: A --> Z, L --> K, Y --> X.
-The strings "gsk" and "htl" are caesar equivalent.
-The strings "gsk" and "ltl' are not.

-Example: `['hello', 'dag', 'h', 'bye', 'gay', 'a'] --> [['hello'], ['dag', 'bye'], ['h', 'a'], ['gay']]`
+Two strings are xor cipher equivalent if they are an encryption of each other using the xor cipher.
+The XOR cipher converts each characted in a string to binary representation, performs the XOR operation bitwise between the same binary representation of the encryption key and the string.

+Example: ["hello", "jgnnm", "`{g", "ec{", "h", "bye", "gay", "kfool" ,"a"] --> [['hello', 'kfool], ['`{g', 'bye'], ['ec{', 'gay'], ['h'], ['a']]

 Hint: `ord()` returns the Unicode code point for a one-character string